 On January 12, 2021, the United States Department of Labor (“DOL”) issued a news release containing three pieces of guidance governing a plan fiduciary’s obligations in connection with plan accounts or benefits belonging to unresponsive participants or to participants who cannot be located (“Missing Participants”).
-This communication discusses the current rules concerning Missing Participants and how this new guidance changes those rules.
+Here we discusses the current rules concerning Missing Participants and how this new guidance changes those rules.

 |What are the current rules governing Missing Participants for Ongoing Plans?||Transferring the accounts or benefits of Missing Participants is a fiduciary decision, and plan fiduciaries must act prudently in the interest of the Missing Participant.
 This includes making a diligent search for the Missing Participant.
 After such a search, accounts or benefits valued at $5,000 or less may be rolled over to an Individual Retirement Account for the benefit of a participant without his or her consent.